AworkofKC/justbecause-xpress/README.md

 ### ✨ Upcoming Features

-- **Say It For Me** – A heartfelt message writing service for those who can't find the right words.
+- **Say It For Me** - A heartfelt message writing service for those who can't find the right words.
-- **Send a Note** – A minimalist tool for sharing short love notes with others via email or text.
+- **Etsy Shop** - A curated space featuring love-themed prints, minimalist designs, and creative expressions from Just Because Xpressions.

 Stay tuned😁